Behaviour services to help schools and students

 Responding after a crisis

-Traumatic Incident Teams also deal with emergencies - whether caused by people, or by natural disasters.
 The teams can also help your school draw up an emergency plan.

-Apply for the interim response fund short-term funding to help your school when extreme behaviour reaches crisis point.
-Pay for short-term resources, meet student needs and get learning back on track.
+The interim response fund is short-term funding to help your school when extreme behaviour reaches crisis point.

 Positive Behaviour for Learning (PB4L)

-Positive Behaviour for Learning covers ten services that improve well-being and behaviour of children and students, and relationships in schools.
-Services are for children and students, schools, and family and whānau.
+Positive Behaviour for Learning covers 10 services that improve wellbeing and behaviour of children and students and relationships in schools.

 Last reviewed: Has this been useful?
 Give us your feedback